Glitch background generator

 6. Content creators: Thumbnails and stream overlays that need a tech aesthetic.

-What you gain by using this directory page.
+What you gain from this glitch SVG workflow.

-1. Free SVG output: Generate and export without an account on the embedded fffuel tool.
+1. Free SVG output: Generate and export without an account on fffuel.

 2. Three visual presets: Quickly compare distinct glitch looks before you commit.